bethanyalicehall/memory-final/README.md

 ## Features

+### Game boards
+Level 1 and level 2 feature game boards containing 12/20 cards respectivley, a timer, a moves counter, a button to start the timer and a link to the home page.
+- The timer goes up and stops when all the pairs have been found.
+- The moves counter increments each time a card is turned over.

+### Win message
+When the player succesfully matches all of the cards on the board, the board flips over and a win message appears.
+- The stats for that game are displayed.
+- An option to play level 1 again or try level 2 are presented.

+### Fact Cards
+Interactive fact cards that have a high quality animal image on one side and the name of the animal and a fact on the other side, the user can click between each side to learn facts about each animal.
+The cards sit 3x4 on desktop but are responsive and shrink down to one column on most mobile devices.

-### Responsiveness
+### Interactive links
-Bootstrap has been used throughout the website to allow for a responsive design, media queries were also used to aid this.
-- The navigation bar collapses into a hamburger icon on smaller devices
-- For the routes page when viewed on smaller devices, the carousel stacks on top of the text.
+All of the links have added hover styling and the pointer changes to indicate that they are links to the user

 ### Accessibility
-- Alt attributes have been added to all images and the video
+- Alt attributes have been added to all images
 - Text size, font and colour were considered in a way to hopefully provide clear, easy reading.
-- A grey background colour is behind the hero images so if the images were not to load, text would still be readable.
 - Wave was used to carry out testing which looked at accessibility, see [Testing](#testing) section.

 ### Meta data
-Meta tags are included within the head element, including a description, the author and keywords.
+Meta tags are included within the head element, including a description, the author and keywords, to improve search engine optimisation.

-### Navigation bar
-The navigation bar is composed of navigation links in the top left, which take you to the appropriate pages, and a logo in the top right.
-Each of the navigation links go a darker colour when active, and also when hovered over.
-On smaller devices the navigation links compress down into a hamburger icon which can be clicked on and the navigation links drop down.
-The logo can be clicked to take you back to the home page.
-The navigation bar is does not have a sticky top, as I did not want the navigation bar to reduce space for other content on the page when scrolling.

 ### 404 error page
-A custom 404 error page was made, including a link to redirect back to the home page.
+A custom 404 error page was added, including a link to redirect back to the home page.

-### Carousels
-Within the routes page, each route has a carousel displaying 3 images of locations featured within that route.
-Arrows appear when hovering over them to allow the user to select which image they want to view at any given time, the images are on a slideshow setting if the user does not interact with the carousel.

-### Form
-The form is located on the get in touch page, it includes fields for the user to input their personal details and details about their ideal trip.
-A radio button is included to indicate if they want just transport or transport and accommodation booking.
-There is a check box to indicate if a user wants to subscribe to the newsletter.
-A submit button is located at the bottom of the form.
-The form has an action of "get" and once submitted the user is taken to a page to confirm their submission and an option to go back to the home page.

-### Footer
-The footer includes a copyright, an arrow to click to take you back to the top of the page, and social media links.
-The links change colour when hovered over, to indicate that they can be clicked on.

 ### Future features to consider

-#### Map
-A map could be added to each route to show the exact location of each stop within the route

-#### Form
-- Include a modal that appears once the form has been submitted, saying "Submission successful"
-- Include the user to only be allowed to choose dates within the future, not the past.
+#### Style change on correct match of cards
+As suggested in my feedback from family and friends, it could be a good feature to add to change the colours of the cards when a correct match is found, just to add some further interactivity to the game.
+This shouldn't be too complex to add in as there is already a function that checks if the two cards match, and makes the cards stay fixed and not flip back over.

+#### A table to store your scores in
+To add to the competitive side to the game I think it would be good to add in a feature where you can input your name and then your score would be saved so you could play against others.

+#### Further levels of the game
+Maybe up to 5 levels would draw more players to return to the site, and it is a way to add a more challenging element to the site.

-#### Affiliate links
+#### Themed levels
-Potential to have a separate page with backpacking essentials and affiliate links.
+Each game level could have a different theme, grouping animals together, e.g jungle, underwater, farm etc.

 ---